IITDBGroup/ProvenanceWeek2021/t7-details.md

 ### More Information

 See the description of the [T7 Workshop on Provenance for Transparent Research]({{ site.baseurl }}/t7) for an overview of the workshop topics and format.
-We encourage everyone to subscribe to the [T7 Workshop Newsletter](https://t7.tmcphillips.dev/) to learn when registration opens and to receive other updates by email.
+We encourage everyone to subscribe to the [T7 mailing list](https://t7.tmcphillips.dev/) to learn when registration opens and to receive other updates by email.

 Please contact [Tim McPhillips](mailto:tmcphill@illinois.edu) with any questions.